-As a marketer in the tech sector, you’ve probably heard the words “Demand Gen” and “Lead Gen” thrown around a lot.
+As a marketer in the tech sector, you’ve probably heard the words “Demand Generation” and “Lead Generation” thrown around a lot.
 But what do they mean?
 When should you use one instead of the other?
 And how can you measure success?
 No worries — we’ve got all the answers in this B2B marketer‘s guide to demand-generation and lead-generation.

-When it comes to B2B marketing, both demand-gen and lead-gen marketing are vital parts of the full-funnel marketing ecosystem.
-You’ve got to create interest in your organization and products (demand-gen) and you’ve got to convert that interest in to leads (lead-gen).
+When it comes to B2B marketing, both demand-generation and lead-generation marketing are vital parts of the full-funnel marketing ecosystem.
+You’ve got to create interest in your organization and products (demand-gen) and you’ve got to convert that interest into leads (lead-gen).
 Which approach you’ll focus on depends on your particular organization’s goals, growth plans, and your own capacity.